 Although the spring and summer in Italy are great for tourists looking to experience Italy outside of the museums, these seasons can be sweltering.
 There is a reason many areas of the country are practically deserted come August!
 Fortunately, Italians have learned how to keep the heat and humidity under control with light fare, icy beverages and cocktails.
 From your morning espresso to your evening digestivo, Italians know how to refresh the palate and delight the senses any time of day.
 Enjoy the summer and chill out with these Italian drinks!

 Probably the most ubiquitous Italian liqueur you’ll find during the summer in Italy is limoncello, a delicious, lemon infused vodka served chilled.
 This is an Italian favorite and is very refreshing, especially in the warmer months when lemons are seasonal.
 The drink is generally served as a digestivo.
 Its sweet yet tangy citrus flavor cleanses the palate after a meal, or is a wonderful treat enjoyed by itself.
-I have especially fond memories of this drink, having wandered through my cousin’s lemon orchards in Sicily as he picked the ripest ones to be used in the dessert that evening.

 2. Caffe Shakerato

-Another favorite is caffe shakerato, pronounced “shaker-ato,” as you would say “milkshake” in English.
+Another favorite Italian drink is caffe shakerato, pronounced “shaker-ato,” as you would say “milkshake” in English.
 This Italian style iced coffee is made with a shot of espresso, ice, and a tablespoon of simple syrup (sugar melted in hot water and then cooled).
 The ingredients are shaken in a cocktail shaker and then strained into a martini glass.
 Though not usually served with alcohol, you might try asking for a shot of Bailey’s to spice up the experience a bit.

 3. Acqua e Menta & Italian Soda